 What colour should bedroom curtains be and should they be lighter or darker than the walls?

 It is a good idea to consider soothing and peaceful colours such as green, blue or pink in a bedroom.
-These colours are all known for there soothing and calming qualities.
+These colours are all known for their soothing and calming qualities.
 Blue has even been said to help fight insomnia and anxiety.

 When choosing the colour and shade of your bedroom curtains it is important to bear in mind the colour scheme and décor of the rest of the room.
 As a general guide there should only be one stand-out star in a bedroom.
 So if the rest of your bedroom is littered in bold colours and patterns consider keeping your curtains in a subtle neutral tone.
 However, if your room is already neutral, you can inject some life into the room with vivid coloured curtains.